Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 ## Conclusion

+For a toy project, the cost of this infrastructure is about $100 a month.
+For real-world projects with large architectures we average $500 per project per month, and the *pay-as-you-go* pricing model of the services we use guarantees this cost to be quite linear.
+This might look like a lot, but in fact it is ridiculously low when you take into account the billable time not spent on maintaining this type of platform ourselves (or being slowed down by it!).

-As of this writing, we have been using these tools and techniques for all our projects at Zenika Labs for more than a year.
-We are very happy about it.
+As of this writing, we have been using these tools and techniques for all our projects at Zenika Labs for more than two years.
 Feel free to use it, share it, suggest improvements or ask any question!